alexwlchan/alexwlchan.net/src/_posts/2019/2019-01-31-monki-gras-the-curb-cut-effect.md

 {%
   slide
   filename="slide17.jpg"
-  alt="A room with a row of shelves, with the spines of some large books visible on the nearest shelves."" caption="A room full of grey shelves, with books visible on the nearest shelves.
+  alt="A room with a row of shelves, with the spines of some large books visible on the nearest shelves." caption="A room full of grey shelves, with books visible on the nearest shelves.
 Image credit: Wellcome Collection."
 %}